Skip to content

 • Production applications

-• Complex queries
+• Complex relational queries

 3. Weaviate Vector Database

-Specialized vector database with advanced features:
+Specialized vector database with advanced ML capabilities:

 go

-// Create Weaviate storage
+// Create Weaviate storage with advanced features

 memory, err := core.NewMemory(core.AgentMemoryConfig{